PDF Compressor

 | Prepress | 200 | 92% | Professional printing |

+Why is the compressed file not smaller?
 If the PDF contains mostly text and vector graphics (not photos or scanned images), image compression has little effect.
 Text-based PDFs are typically already compact and won't shrink significantly with this approach.

+Can I still search the text after compression?
 No. The rasterisation process converts each page to an image, which removes the text layer.
 If searchable text is important, keep the original PDF alongside the compressed version.

+Is there a page limit?
 There is no hard limit.
 Very long PDFs (hundreds of pages) will take longer to process since each page is rendered individually.
 The time scales roughly linearly with page count.